โฐ Minimum Connection Times

 ๐ข Terminal Information

 Gilgit Airport (GIL) is a vital domestic aviation facility located in the Gilgit-Baltistan region of northern Pakistan.
 Serving as the primary gateway for mountaineering expeditions and tourism in the Karakoram and Hindu Kush ranges, the airport is a critical link for this isolated mountain territory.
-The facility features a 1,646-meter asphalt runway and is situated in a narrow valley, making it one of the most challenging airports in the world for pilots.
+The airport operates a 1,646-meter asphalt runway and is situated in a narrow valley, making it one of the most challenging airports in the world for pilots.
 Due to the surrounding high terrain, all operations are conducted under Visual Flight Rules (VFR), and larger jet aircraft are unable to utilize the airfield.

 The terminal facilities at Gilgit were significantly improved with the completion of a new building in 2014.
 This modern facility offers a comfortable environment for travelers, featuring separate sections for arrivals and departures.
 The terminal includes a main departure lounge with a capacity for 118 passengers, as well as dedicated ladies' and CIP (Commercially Important Person) lounges.
 Modern check-in counters with conveyor belts ensure efficient processing, and the building is equipped with reversible air conditioning to manage the region's variable climate.
 Basic concessions are available for refreshments and travel essentials.